-Caution

-In case a command fails or does not return the expected output, please make sure that all configuration options and files are entered and have been written as shown in this document.
+Caution: In case a command fails or does not return the expected output, please make sure that all configuration options and files are entered and have been written as shown in this document.
 For example, some text editors do not preserve the indentation which is required for some configuration files.

-1.1.
-Integration into the LDAP directory and the SSL cer-Feedback Q tificate authority
+1.1 Integration into the LDAP directory and the SSL certificate authority

 After Ubuntu has been installed, some of it's configuration files need to be modified.
-To simplify the setup, the default configuration of the UCS master domain controller should be copied to the Ubuntu system, for example:
+To simplify the setup, the default configuration of the UCS Primary Directory Node should be copied to the Ubuntu system, for example: